ElliotKillick/windows-vs-linux-loader-architecture/README.md

       - In `LdrpInitialize` IDA decompilation, you can see `SameTebFlags` being tested for `0x4000`, and if present, loader initialization is completely skipped (`_LdrpInitialize` is never called)
     - This could be useful for creating new threads without being blocked by loader events
     - Threads with the `SkipLoaderInit` flag can be created using [`NtCreateThreadEx`](https://ntdoc.m417z.com/ntcreatethreadex)
+- `ntdll!LdrpMapAndSnapWork`
+  - An undocumented, global structure (this isn't a `LDRP_LOAD_CONTEXT`) that `LoaderWorker` threads read from to get mapping and snapping work
+  - The first member of this undocumented structure is an atomic reference counter that gets incremented whenever work is enqueued (`ntdll!LdrpQueueWork` function) to the global work queue (`ntdll!LdrpWorkQueue` linked list) and decremented whenever a `LoaderWorker` thread consumes work
+  - The undocumented structure is incremented by the `ntdll!TppWorkPost` function (called by `ntdll!LdrpQueueWork`) or decremented by the `ntdll!TppIopCallbackEpilog` function (called by thread pool internals in a `LoaderWorker` thread), which means this undocumented structure belongs to thread pool internals and so is a bit out of scope here

 Indeed, the Windows loader is an intricate and monolithic state machine.
 Its complexity stands out when put side-by-side with the simple glibc loader on Linux.
 This complexity helps explain why process creation on Linux is faster than on Windows.